AdobeDocs/experience-manager-64.en/help/assets/content-fragments-markdown.md

 `![Alt text][id]`

-Where “i*d”* is the name of a defined image reference.
+Where “id” is the name of a defined image reference.
 Image references are defined using syntax identical to link references:

 `[id]: url/to/image "Optional title attribute"`